Partnering for a Healthy Community

 Dearborn SHINES for Healthy Kids! is in collaboration with Wayne State University’s Center for Health and Community Impact, and proposes a whole child approach to address rising obesity rates among K-8 students.
 Activities include new edible gardens, new nutrition and enhanced physical education curriculum, after-school energizer clubs, monthly newsletters and family events.
 Other partners are University of Michigan-Dearborn Environmental Interpretive Center, school PTAs and ACCESS.

-This was an eight- week program which encouraged community members to get active through walking with a group.
+This was an eight- week program in 2019 which encouraged community members to get active through walking with a group.
 A group leader was chosen to lead a team in a walk at least once a week for an hour.
 The leader kept track of the distances that the group walked and then reported the data.

 More than 100 walkers participated in walking an astounding 16,091.82 miles!